Gene-Weaver/LeafMachine2/README.md

 4. Install COCO annotation tools, a special version of Open CV, and pywin32 for creating the desktop shortcut
     <pre><code class="language-python">pip install pywin32 pycocotools>=2.0.5 opencv-contrib-python>=4.7.0.68</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>
-5. We need a special version of Open CV
-    <pre><code class="language-python">pip install </code></pre>
-    <button class="btn" data-clipboard-target="#code-snippet"></button>
-6. The LeafMachine2 machine learning algorithm requires PyTorch version 1.11 for CUDA version 11.3.
+5. The LeafMachine2 machine learning algorithm requires PyTorch version 1.11 for CUDA version 11.3.
 If your computer does not have a GPU, then use the CPU version and the CUDA version is not applicable.
 PyTorch is large and will take a bit to install.
     - WITH GPU
     <pre><code class="language-python">pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>